WilliamY97/LearningJournal/uWaterloo/ECE254/Lecture 7 - Inter-Process Communication.md

 The motivations for inter-process communication are fairly obvious - examples include breaking a lrage tasks into smaller subtasks, allowing multiple users to edit the same data, and system modularity.

-Before proceeding, we nee to define some idea about what communication is: transfer of data from one process to another.
+Before proceeding, we need to define some idea about what communication is: transfer of data from one process to another.

 Data being transferred is typically referred to as the *message*.
 The process sending that message is the *sender* and the process receiving it will be the *receiver*.